tytydraco/yessleep/out/After_what_I_overheard_last_night_Im_considering_extending_my_business_trip_indefinitely.md

 My wife has called me eighty-seven times since last night, and I haven’t answered yet.
 I’m not sure what I’ll say to her when I finally have the courage to pick up the phone.

-Now I’m cursing my cheap-ass for never paying for the service that saves recordings from our camera—I have no record of their conversation..
+Now I’m cursing my cheap-ass for never paying for the service that saves recordings from our camera—I have no record of their conversation.

 Other than the memory of it seared into my brain.